Cheese puff pastry

-Chaux or puff pastry with cheese tastes a little like cheese on toast but it looks so much more elegant.
-And it is an incredibly easy snack to make for many people if you are planning a tapas or antipasti kind of party.
+Cheese puff pastry tastes a little like cheese on toast but it looks so much more elegant.
+And it is an incredibly easy snack to make for many people, if you are planning a tapas or antipasti kind of party.

 Make cheese in puff pastry in the morning or the day before a buffet or tapas party.
 Let them cool on a wire rack and store in airtight containers, until you are ready to serve.
 That way they will keep nice and crisp.